malkavi/grout/USER_GUIDE.md

 ## BIOS Files

 Many emulators require BIOS files to function properly.
 Grout can download these files directly from your RomM server to the correct location on your device.

 ![Grout preview, BIOS download](.github/resources/user_guide/bios_download.png "Grout preview, BIOS download")

 ### Accessing BIOS Downloads

 From the main platform menu, press `A` on a platform that requires BIOS files.
 If BIOS files are available for that platform in your RomM library, you'll see a "BIOS" option in the platform submenu.

-### BIOS File Status

-When you select the BIOS option, you'll see a list of all required BIOS files for that platform with status indicators:

-- **✓ Ready** – BIOS file is installed and verified (MD5 hash matches)
-- **⚠ Wrong Version** – BIOS file exists but the hash doesn't match the expected version
-- **?
-Installed (Unverified)** – BIOS file is installed but no hash is available to verify it
-- **✗ Not Installed** – BIOS file is missing
+> [!NOTE]

-Files marked as **(Optional)** are not required for the emulator to function but may enable additional features.
+> Files marked as **(Optional)** are not required for the emulator to function but may enable additional features.

 ### Important Notes